catedrasaes-umu/NoSQLDataEngineering/README.md

 The Java project involved in the __Database import__ project is the following one:

-* `es.um.nosql.schemainference.db`: This project contains a definition of a database controller able to fill **MongoDB** and **CouchDB** databases given a certain XML, JSON or model file.
+* `es.um.nosql.s13e.db`: This project contains a definition of a database controller able to fill **MongoDB** and **CouchDB** databases given a certain XML, JSON or model file.
 It is also possible to implement classes to process data files into the database, if needed.

 ***